 This year’s field has 89 participants, but the players who can realistically entertain hopes of being swathed in a new green jacket on Sunday evening is limited to about 30.

-Headlined by five-time Masters champion Tiger Woods, the field will also feature each of the top-20 ranked players in the world, including superstars like Patrick Cantlay, Collin Morikawa, Bryson DeChambeau, Dustin Johnson, Jon Rahm, Justin Thomas, Brooks Koepka, Xander Schauffele, Rory McIlroy, and Jordan Spieth.
-This group – particularly Rahm, DJ, Thomas, Morikawa, and McIlroy – are always the top betting favorites, no matter where they tee it up.
+Headlined by five-time Masters champion Tiger Woods, the field will also feature superstars like Will Zalatoris, Patrick Cantlay, Collin Morikawa, Bryson DeChambeau, Dustin Johnson, Jon Rahm, Scottie Scheffler, Cameron Smith, Justin Thomas, Brooks Koepka, Xander Schauffele, Rory McIlroy, and Jordan Spieth.
+This group – particularly Smith, Rahm, DJ, Thomas, Scheffler, Cantlay, Morikawa, and McIlroy – are always the top betting favorites, no matter where they tee it up.

-Next you have a strong group of players who could easily win the Masters, but are a bit of longer shots: Will Zalatoris, Daniel Berger, Paul Casey, Joaquin Niemann, Sungjae Im, Shane Lowry, Webb Simpson, Tyrell Hatton, Billy Horschel, and Matthew Fitzpatrick.
+Next you have a strong group of players who could easily win the Masters but are a bit of longer shots: Joaquin Niemann, Sungjae Im, Tom Kim, Shane Lowry, Tyrell Hatton, Billy Horschel, and Matthew Fitzpatrick.

-Then you have a group of big name former major winners, who’ve fallen some in terms of form and world ranking, but are still at a world-class level and could easily win this week: Adam Scott, Jason Day, Sergio Garcia, Justin Rose, Bubba Watson, and Gary Woodland.
+Then you have a group of big name former major winners, who’ve fallen some in terms of form and ranking but are still at a world-class level and could easily win this week: Adam Scott, Jason Day, Sergio Garcia, Justin Rose, Bubba Watson, and Gary Woodland.